-As unblocking drains are quite a topic for discussion, we have put together an FAQ list based on solving blocked drains.
+As unblocking drains are quite a topic for discussion, we have put together an FAQ list.

 There are many home remedies you will find online when it comes to destroying tree roots from your drains.
 But do any of them actually work?
 Here are some of the more common solutions you will find online:

 - Using Rock Salt:

 - PROS - Rock salt can kill roots by drying them out.
 The method involves pouring around 1kg of rock salt into your toilet and flushing.
 Repeat this 3 or 4 times and leave the toilet alone for 8-12 hours.
 Rock salt is quite poisonous to plants and tree roots.
 Doing this a couple of times a month can help with tree roots in the pipe.